 You Season 2, Episode 10, “Love, Actually” changes the dynamic of the story, as Joe is now faced with someone who is very similar to him.

-This recap of Netflix Series You Season 2, Episode 10, “Love, Actually” contains significant spoilers.
+We recap the Netflix series You Season 2 Episode 10, “Love, Actually,” which contains significant spoilers, and explains the Ending.

-Episode 10, “Love, Actually” is a game-changer that was written metaphorically in the character Love (Penn Badgley), but it’s still a surprise to see it unravel in this way.
+Episode 10, “Love, Actually” is a game-changer that was written metaphorically in the character Love (Victoria Pedretti), but it’s still a surprise to see it unravel in this way.

 Love confesses to killing Delilah; she tells us her story of the time she killed the au pair to protect Forty; the family thought it was her brother.
 Then she met James and believed she’d finally have a family of her own.
 And then she met Joe.
 Love had this fantasy where she could fix Joe, she could see right through him.
 Love showed her flawed family that she did not want.
 Love’s P.I. told her everything about Joe and Beck’s book, and that she believed Beck did not deserve Joe.
 She also knew about the glass cage for a period of time and spent time sitting in it.
 Love sleeping with Milo was an attempt to coax the real Joe, and then she followed Joe thinking he was leaving and then killed Delilah.